- You must be 18 years of age or over at the time of applying.

 The aim is to ensure that your character, personal circumstances and integrity are such that you can be trusted with access to sensitive information or assets and that you will not be vulnerable to blackmail.

-If not initially stationed at AWE, but at any point in your career you are posted to an atomic weapons establishment, or any other establishment requiring higher-level security clearance, you will be required to obtain Developed Vetting (DV) clearance.
+If you are not initially stationed at AWE, and therefore do not require DV clearance, you will still be required to obtain DV clearance if at some point in your career you are posted to an atomic weapons establishment, or any other establishment requiring higher-level security clearance.

 Common Access Card

-As an MDP officer you may at some point in your career work at a United States Visiting Forces (USVF) Base.
-Since November 2006, access to US DoD networked IT systems worldwide has only been available via the use of a Common Access Card (CAC) and the majority of posts at USVF Bases require officers to hold a CAC.
+As an MDP officer you may at some point in your career work at a United States Visiting Forces (USVF) Base, most of which are located in the East of England (mainly East Anglia).
+Since November 2006, access to US networked IT systems worldwide has only been available via the use of a Common Access Card (CAC) and the majority of posts at USVF Bases require officers to hold a CAC.
 In order to obtain a CAC, you will need to provide certain personal information and data that the USVF authorities will safeguard and retain whilst you remain employed on a USVF unit.

 With many sites throughout the UK, opportunities in the MDP are on a national scale.
-However, most new recruits are likely to be stationed initially at one of the Atomic Weapons Establishments (AWE), Aldermaston or Burghfield in SE England, or RNAD Coulport, in Scotland, where their two-year probationary period will be served.
-The standard posting length, for all officers, is three years (including new recruits and Home Office force transferees) before becoming eligible to apply for another position of the same rank.Upon joining the MDP you will be liable for any relocation costs.
+Most new recruits are likely to be stationed initially at one of the Atomic Weapons Establishments (AWE), at Aldermaston or Burghfield in South East England, or one of our stations in Western Scotland, where their two-year probationary period will be served.
+However, the standard posting length for all officers is three years.